ucb-stat133/stat133-fall-2019/README.md

 ## 4. Housekeeping: Filesystem and Bash Commands

-- :card_index: __Dates__: Sep 13-16
+- :card_index: __Dates__: Sep 11-13
-- :speech_balloon: __Topics__: Data Analysis Projects (DAPs) are made of files and directories.
+- :speech_balloon: __Topics__: At the lowest level, Data Analysis Projects (DAPs) are essentially made of files and directories.
 Therefore, we need to review some fundamental concepts such as the file-system, the command line interface, and some basic shell commands.
 - :pencil: __Notes__:
     + [Filesystem Basics](slides/stat133-12-filesystem-basics.pdf)
     + [File Paths](slides/stat133-13-file-paths.pdf)